infor-cloud/infor-mobile-sdk/Android/README.md

 ## InforAuthentication
 inforauthentication is build for Android native applications.
-This will be useful to authentice using OAuth 2.0 for Infor ION API access.InforAuhtentication.aar
+This will be useful to authentice using OAuth 2.0 for Infor ION API access.

 ## Dependency